-The underlying population for this metric is comprised of patients insured by payers in the MVC database who have 90-day CHF and COPD episodes of care at MVC member hospitals.
-Only index hospitalizations resulting in discharge to home or home health, as assessed according to the discharge disposition on the claim, are included.
-Patients receiving care at a skilled nursing facility or inpatient rehabilitation unit during the 30 days post-discharge are further excluded from the denominator of this measure.
+The underlying population for this metric was comprised of patients insured by payers in the MVC database who had 90-day CHF and COPD episodes of care at MVC member hospitals.
+Only index hospitalizations resulting in discharge to home or home health, as assessed according to the discharge disposition on the claim, were included.
+Patients receiving care at a skilled nursing facility or inpatient rehabilitation unit or who had a long-term acute care hospitalization during the 30 days post-discharge were further excluded from the denominator of this measure.

-Follow-up visits are defined using professional claims including the M1 Berenson-Eggers Types of Service (BETOS) category of office visits or CPT codes for transitions of care (99495 and 99496).
-The definition also includes remote follow-up by phone or video (CPT: 99441, 99442, 99443).
-Receipt of follow-up is assessed beginning the day after index discharge.
-In this measure patients are not considered to have received timely follow-up if the patient had an outpatient procedure, ED visit, or inpatient readmission between index discharge and their first postdischarge office visit.
-Four different follow-up windows are shown for CHF and COPD episodes, namely three days, seven days, 14 days, and 30 days.
+Follow-up visits were defined by the presence of M1 Berenson-Eggers Types of Service (BETOS) category of office visits or CPT codes for transitions of care (99495 and 99496) found on professional claims.
+Remote follow-up received by phone or video (CPT: 99441, 99442, 99443) was also considered a positive indication of outpatient follow-up.
+Receipt of follow-up was assessed beginning the day after index discharge.
+In this measure, patients were not considered to have received timely follow-up if the patient had an outpatient procedure, ED visit, or inpatient readmission between index discharge and their first post-discharge office visit.
+Four different follow-up windows are shown for CHF and COPD episodes: three days, seven days, 14 days, and 30 days.
 This measure was originally designed to show follow-up within 14 days for CHF and 30 days for COPD; however, MVC stakeholders requested the inclusion of additional follow-up windows.

-This measure was not risk-adjusted.
+This measure was not risk adjusted.
 In a sensitivity analysis, risk adjustment had little effect on follow-up rates.
 Additionally, MVC believes that timely follow-up is a service that all patients should receive regardless of their demographic characteristics and comorbidities, which makes comparison of unadjusted rates more beneficial to hospital members.